open-way-learning/owl-handbook/Outreach-Programming/Developing Client-Facing Resources.md

 * Avoid images that may create confusion; all visuals should enhance understanding.
 * Follow the 6x6 Rule: No more than six words per bullet point and six bullet points per slide.

   ## Incorporate Presentation Zen Principles in Every OWL Slide Deck

-  *\*Design with clarity, restraint, and meaning — not decoration or distraction
+ *\*Design with clarity, restraint, and meaning - not decoration or distraction.*

 * Must Dos:
   * Embrace simplicity and focus - Each slide should communicate one core idea.